The rules below are in place for the 2024 bye-election.

 Once the election period is finished you will be asked to give feedback based on your experience of being a candidate.
 This is valuable for us to be able to improve the experience of the elections in the future.

-If you are successful in the election, you will begin your time in office in August 2024.
+If you are successful in the election, you will begin your time in office as soon as the bye-election has concluded in November 2024.

 Any questions or concerns?